 Do You Need an MCAT Tutor?

-The answer to this question may seem obvious, but it’s important to emphasize what you should expect from an MCAT tutor, what an MCAT tutor can do for you, and how they can help you get the score that you need.
 Right off the bat, we want to say that not everybody needs an MCAT tutor.
 Some students are perfectly comfortable studying on their own, finding the right resources, and applying study strategies they find online to their own learning styles.
-However, many students struggle with devising an MCAT prep strategy that’s right for them.
-MCAT prep is time-consuming, expensive, daunting, and often overwhelming.
+However, MCAT prep is time-consuming, expensive, daunting, and often overwhelming.
 Many students simply do not know where to begin!
-This is where the guidance of a professional can really make a difference.
+This is where the guidance of a professional can really make a difference; some students even wish they’d considered an MCAT tutor sooner:

 How to Decide Whether You Need an MCAT Tutor: A Step-By-Step Guide

 For everyone preparing to write the MCAT, it’s important to evaluate how much MCAT prep you will need and whether you will need additional help.
-In order to assess whether you need an MCAT tutor, follow our step-by-step guide below.
-These are the steps we advise all our students to go through before they begin the search for a tutor.

 Step 1: Take a Diagnostic Test

 Whether you've already taken the MCAT or you're preparing for your first sitting, you'll want to begin by establishing your baseline knowledge with an MCAT diagnostic test.
 The goal with a diagnostic test is to understand your specific strengths and weaknesses before you embark on your MCAT preparations.
-For your diagnostic, we recommend using a full-length exam from the AAMC.
+Sometimes, you may think you have your MCAT study schedule sorted, and the right mindset to begin, but a diagnostic test can confirm this, or, provide a clearer picture of what you need to do…

-Complete your practice exam in one sitting and in an environment that mimics test-day conditions.
-This means a quiet setting with a timer.
-Additionally, only allow yourself the resources you’ll be provided on testing day, which includes a copy of the periodic table, a dry-erase notepad with graph paper, a non-permanent pen, and foam earplugs if you so desire.
-If you have any medical conditions that require additional resources like food, water, or medical devices like an insulin pump then keep those on hand too, but be sure to apply for MCAT accommodations with the AAMC at least three months ahead of when you’d like to take the test.
+As an aside: If you have any medical conditions that require additional resources like food, water, or medical devices like an insulin pump then keep those on hand too, but be sure to apply for MCAT accommodations with the AAMC at least three months ahead of when you’d like to take the test.
 Accommodations are generally granted, but they must be proven to be medically necessary.

 Step 2: Review Your Diagnostic Test Results

-Wondering if you need an MCAT prep course or tutor to get a good MCAT score?
+Do you need an MCAT prep course or tutor to get a good MCAT score?
 Watch this video:

 Step 3: Assess the Importance of Your MCAT Score